This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 You can still submit new project ideas during this phase.

 This is a very important phase, use it to get to know the students who apply to projects that are of interest to you.

-For this deadline, please see the timeline).
+For this deadline, please see the Official GSoC timeline.

 This phase is divided in two sub-phases:

-Mentor team are formed during this phase, student proposals are ranked for slot requests, and a final selection is made.
+Student proposals are ranked for slot requests, and a final selection is made.